 Smoking is dangerous and destructive.
-It is therefore our policy not to permit smoking at any time-on School premises or during off-campus mid-morning or lunch breaks.
+It is therefore our policy not to permit smoking at any time-on School premises or during off-campus midmorning or lunch breaks.
 Regardless of his/her age, any student found smoking or in possession of cigarettes or other tobacco products will be subject to suspension or other serious disciplinary response.
+This includes vaping - any student vaping on the school premises or in possession of vaping products in school, will be subject to suspension or other serious disciplinary response.